 Nods of sympathy all around.

 Janice's cell phone rings.
 She grabs it from her battered vinyl handbag, stares at the caller's number, then silences it.
 No one asks if it's her husband.
 Everyone knows it is.
 He calls with an excuse, a lie, a story, to say he's working late.
 All eyes are on her now.
 Everyone feels her pain.
-As she returns the phone to her bag, you see that laces of her athletic shoes are mismatched.
+As she returns the phone to her bag, you see the laces of her athletic shoes are mismatched.
 One is silver, the other white.

 Leonard concludes by asking everyone to reflect on the limited ability to control another person.
 Living with destructive behavior can turn us into control freaks, he says.
 To regain your balance, you'll have to find a way to accept what you can and cannot change.